 Resort Municipality of Whistler (RMOW) staff received direction from Council to proceed with an update to the municipality's Green Building Policy in January 2022.
-Preliminary industry and community consultation took place in February 2022, and staff is preparing a second, final engagement process to take place in May 2022, before bringing the updated policy back to Council for approval.
+Staff developed and carried out two engagement rounds involving builders, architects, and designers as well as the Advisory Design Panel.
+Preliminary industry and community consultation took place in February 2022.
+The second round of industry consultation was undertaken in May 2022.

 Since the Green Building Policy was adopted in 2008, green building and sustainable design practices, technologies, and standards have evolved.
 Whistler has identified updated sustainability and climate action goals and targets captured in the Community Energy and Climate Action Plan, the Official Community Plan, and the Big Moves Strategy, and provincially, British Columbia has adopted a new approach to energy efficiency in new buildings with the introduction of the BC Energy Step Code.